uniquesnaha/ticket-triage/README.md

 **Honest caveats.** 24 cases, authored alongside the system, is a regression baseline, not a benchmark.
-Results vary between runs even at temperature 0.1 and with an identical prompt.
-The previous run's only miss was T006 ("PAYMENT FAILED" ×3), where the model said `low` instead of `medium`; the latest run got it right.
+Results vary between runs even at temperature 0.1 and with an identical
+prompt: an earlier run missed T006 ("PAYMENT FAILED" ×3), where the model said `low` instead of `medium`; the run reported above got it right.
 A stronger evaluation would use a larger, independently labelled set, several runs per case, and confidence intervals.
 A "payment anomalies are at least medium" floor would remove that variance, but I left it out rather than tune rules to my own test set.